 How will you start my treatment plan?

-The treatment will start with a full exam and a scan of your teeth.
+The treatment will start with a full exam and an impressionless scan of your teeth.
 It allows a lab to custom make the aligners so they fit perfectly in your mouth.
 We will replace the aligner tray as needed, usually once a month.
 Each time, we scan your teeth and have a new aligner custom-made to fit your mouth as the realignment happens.

 How long will my treatment last?